|Source||Mitragyna speciosa, native to Southeast Asia||Picralima nitida, native to tropical Africa|

 Possible Side Effects: Akuamma vs. Kratom

 There aren’t many in-depth studies on either plant, so there’s little science to back up many of the claims, good or bad.
-Medicinal plants are drawing the attention of researchers, though, and the little we do know about akuamma and kratom looks promising.
+Medicinal plants are drawing the attention of researchers, and the little we know about akuamma and kratom looks promising.

 Short-Term Side Effects of Akuamma

-Certain side effects, such as headaches, usually begin at low doses and increase with higher doses and continuous use.
+Specific side effects, such as headaches, usually begin at low doses and increase with higher doses and continuous use.
 Though more studies are needed, akuamma seems safe — but it’s important to note that it’s also a sedative.

 Long-Term Side Effects of Akuamma